 I also wanted to briefly teach during group time about the Venus Plant Parts.
 However, many of the lesson plans I found online were too detailed for a preschooler’s mind.
 I simplified it by making my own graph and including where the teeth, lobe, and petiole were located.
 You will also find a brief list of what appears inside the mouth to dissolve the insects captured.

-- A bug is captured inside the Venus plant when the plants hairs start to feel movement.
-In lighting speed, the mouth closes and captures the bug.
+- A bug is captured inside the Venus plant when the plant's hairs start to feel movement.
+At lightning speed, the mouth closes and captures the bug.

 - Most Venus plants prefer eating ants, beetles, spiders, and grasshoppers.
-Not the typically flies that it gets its name after.
+Not the typical flies that it gets its name after.